top of page

 Jerry R. Fry

 8. Two weeks later, the Army Human Resources Command (HRC), Fort Knox, Kentucky, wrote that the nomination could not be considered because certain administrative requirements had not been complied with.
-The proper forms had not been used,* the statements had not been notarized, and a copy of the original nomination was required to be submitted with the request.
-Nine weeks later, after the nomination was retyped on the correct forms, everyone had their statements notarized, and we found a copy of the original nomination in the National Archives, our request was submitted again to Representative Webster's office.
+The proper statement form had not been used, the statements had not been notarized, and a copy of the original nomination was required to be submitted with the request.* Nine weeks later, after the nomination was retyped on the correct forms, everyone had their statements notarized, and we found a copy of the original nomination in the National Archives, our request was submitted again to Representative Webster's office.

 9. In response to our second submission, on May 15, 2019, the Chief, Awards and Decorations Branch (ADB), HRC, wrote the following to Representative Webster.